 But the truth is that your credit history is also an important factor.

-When lenders pull your credit report, they look for two things:
+It doesn’t matter whether it’s for personal loans or commercial loans, when lenders pull your credit report, they look for two things:

 - The credit score itself.
 Lenders will have a minimum score they can accept – this score varies across the lending spectrum.
 As an example, Commercial Direct, a division of Silver Hill Funding, LLC, has a minimum FICO score requirement of 650.